DishankChauhan/DishankChauhan/README.md

 </p>

 <p align="center">
-  A Full-Stack Developer building scalable web apps and blockchain projects with React, Next.js, Node.js, and Web3.
+ A Full-Stack Developer with a passion for building scalable web apps and blockchain solutions.
+Experienced in working with Rust, Solana, Ethereum, and Web3 technologies, crafting real-time applications that bridge the gap between decentralized systems and user-centric experiences.
+From developing robust full-stack applications to exploring the latest in blockchain innovation, I’m always pushing the boundaries of what’s possible.
 </p>

 ---